4 Reasons to Immigrate to Canada from Malaysia

 Canada is known for its unparalleled civil liberties with many religions coexisting and a largely ungendered social system in place.
 Malaysia, on the other hand, can be a difficult place for certain citizens like those who are part of the LGBTQ+ community.
 This is because of laws that prohibit any same-gendered relationships from existing openly in Malaysian society.

-In Canada, there are no laws that govern interracial, LGBTQ+ or interfaith marriages.
+In Canada, there are no laws that govern interracially, LGBTQ+, or interfaith marriages.
 In fact, the immigration programs that control spousal sponsorship to Canada include same-sex marriage and a marriage that takes place in Canada between same-sex couples is considered equal to heterosexual unions in the eyes of the law as well as other Canadian citizens.

 One of the largest global concerns for the next decade is global warming and environmental protection.
 Canada already issued the Canadian Environmental Protection Act in 1999 which sees sustainable development through the protection of environmental and human health.
 Under the administration of Justin Trudeau, the country has also seen renewed efforts to combat climate change and has introduced a new tax designed to push corporations to lower their carbon emissions.

 Meanwhile, in Malaysia, there is no significant regulation in place to control the level of environmental destruction currently taking place.
-As it stands, 80% of the country’s forests have been cleared and they will be extinct by 2020.
+As it stands, 80% of the country’s forests have been cleared and it is estimated that if things continue, they may soon be extinct.
 Why not create a brighter future for your children in Canada where there is less pollution and sustainability is key?

 Malaysia’s education systems are fairly good but lack diversity.
 By favouring the local Bumiputera people, many others are excluded from systems that are vital to securing a promising future.